 - Say no to plastic – when exploring those local markets take your own bag and say no thanks to plastic.

-- Smile, it makes everything better.
+- Bonus tip: Smile!
+It makes everything better.